UK Visa for Nigerians: Everything You Need to Know (2026 Guide)

 Flight Compensation

 Delayed more than 3 hours?
-Use our institutional calculator to check if you're owed up to €600 under EU261/UK261.
+Use our expert calculator to check if you're owed up to €600 under EU261/UK261.

 Calculate My Claim — FreeTravel Search

 Access wholesale rates across 100+ airlines and hotel providers.
-No hidden fees, just direct institutional pricing.
+No hidden fees, just direct wholesale pricing.

 Search Flights — FreeFree Smart Visa Checklist included with every signup.
 No credit card required.